sherifashraf74/sherifashraf74/README.md

 *A fresh graduate from the Faculty of Computer Science and enthusiastic about Android and mobile development*

 ## About Me
 I'm an Android Software Engineer with experience working on a variety of projects and a great ambition to continue developing my skills.
+I aspire to work in a collaborative environment and handle all aspects of the development lifecycle.
+My past work includes building user-focused, innovative, secure, and high-performance UIs, and developing clean code.
 - 🔭 I’m currently working on software engineering ...
 - 🌱 I’m currently learning Android Development
 - 👯 I’m open to collaborate and see new minds and new opportunities

+## Skills
+I'm proficient in the design and development of mobile apps.
 I enjoy working with a variety of technologies and tools, including:

 <p align="left">
   <a href="https://developer.android.com/studio" target="_blank">